across the world

 Therefore, it’s relevant to forestall such issues by keeping the books clean.

 Analyzing previous year’s books can help to plan effectively for the upcoming year.
 This allows you to commence the new financial year in an organized manner and with a strategy in mind which provides your business a head start.
-On the contrary, if your books are not clean by the end of the year, you may initiate your new financial year in an unorganized manner and end up repeating the same financial mistakes that you made last year.
+On the contrary, if your books are not clean by the end of the year, you may initiate your new financial year in an unorganized manner and end up repeating the same bookkeeping mistakes that you made last year.

-How can one assure clean books?
+How can one ensure clean books?

 Have you ever thought about why your bookkeeping system is in a mess?
 This happens due to an apathetic attempt to do bookkeeping, insufficient time, amateurish bookkeeper or just failed efforts.